offchan42/.spacemacs.d/README.md

   buffer BUT with a little twist.
 Put simply, if your window on the left shows line 1 - 50 then your window on the right will show line 51 - 100.
 It also sync motion on both buffers, try it and you will love it!
+- Type `SPC w c` to toggle centered-buffer-mode.
+Have you ever felt like your screen is really wide but your text buffer is only consuming half left of your screen leaving the half right empty without purpose?
+If so, try using this command!
 - Type `SPC v` then `v` repeatedly to expand selection on the region like in [IntelliJ IDEA](https://www.jetbrains.com/idea/)'s `C-w` feature.
 - Type `SPC a u` to visualize your undo history as a tree